 – Matthew 28:19

 The Mission of Beverley Minster – read our vision statement here

-The Mission Action Group co-ordinates our mission in the parish, and our support for mission across the region and the world.
-10% of our regular giving as a church is allocated to mission support, and prayer and practical support is given to people and organisations.
-We keep up-to-date with the work of the organisations listed here through regular features in our Parish Magazine and weekly notice sheet.
+The Mission Action Group co-ordinates our mission in the parish, and our financial support for mission across the region and the world.
+We keep up-to-date with the work of the organisations listed here through the weekly notice sheet.

 Church Mission Society

 The Church Mission Society (CMS) focuses evangelistic mission and works in 60 countries around the world.
 Beverley Minster has strong links with CMS through:

 - St Peter’s Cathedral in Kabale, South West Uganda, including the REACH programme which supports children sand child-led households.
 Further information about the Link with St Peter’s Cathedral, Kabale, and its activities can be obtained from the Link coordinator, Mrs Annegret Aveyard firstname.lastname@example.org.